henryjuho/uspopgen/README.md

 The INFO field contains a lot of annotations for the variant site (e.g Depth, Mapping Qualtity etc.) and these values may be used for filtering (see below).
 The format for the genotype information is explained in the header of VCF file.
 Each row following the header section is a variant site in the VCF, either a SNP or an INDEL.
-For more information on the VCF format see [here.](http://samtools.github.io/hts-specs/VCFv4.2.pdf)
+For more information on the VCF format see [here.](http://samtools.github.io/hts-specs/VCFv4.2.pdf) and [here.](http://gatkforums.broadinstitute.org/gatk/discussion/1268/what-is-a-vcf-and-how-should-i-interpret-it)

 Now, take a look at the GATK and samtools vcf files.